alexlamb/alexlamb.github.io/_posts/2017-10-26-modeling-teamwork-three.md

 _A leader is someone who fulfills a coordination role in a social group and who is interacted with differently in order to help facilitate that purpose._

 Note that we've said nothing about power, talent, or personality in that description.
 And there's a reason for that.
-Human beings tend to see leadership through a certain kind of lens.
+Human beings tend to see leadership through a certain lens.
 The role of group coordinator is usually coupled with certain implications about that person's personal attributes and societal value.
 But leadership in the rest of the animal kingdom seldom works the way it does for us.

 Consider bees.
 Who would you say 'leads' a hive of honey bees?
 Is it the queen?
 She's not making any decisions.
 She doesn't coordinate anything.
 She is responsible only for the production of offspring, and by some genetic measures is more like the birthing-slave of the hive than the leader.
 Yet still the hive makes decisions, for instance about where to forage or what constitutes an ideal new hive site.
 In his marvelous book, [Honeybee Democracy](https://www.amazon.com/Honeybee-Democracy-Thomas-D-Seeley/dp/0691147213), Thomas Seeley points out that if there _are_ leaders in a hive, they are the scouts.
 They are the ones who fly out, gather information about food sources and nest sites, and then bring it back to the others.
 The bees then make use of a collective decision-making process to figure out which scouts to listen to.
 What differentiates scouts from other workers?
 Pretty much just age and experience.
 They do the same jobs as other workers.
 Eat the same honey.
 And no one of them is "in charge".